-The world of editing is more complex than just checking spelling and grammar.
+The world of editing is more complex than just spelling and grammar.
 Webb Publishing seeks to assist authors in producing their best work possible.
 To this end, we prefer to charge an hourly rate and provide the level of editing required for each manuscript.
 There are four steps in the editing process.

 - Stylistic editing: Clarifying meaning, eliminating jargon, and smoothing language.
 This is the step that assists an author with bringing their words to life and giving them a consistent writing style.

 - Proofreading: This is a term that refers specifically to reviewing the printed proof of a book.
 Proofreading is the very last step and isn’t done via computer.
 Once the copy editing is done, and each person involved in the project feels there is nothing left to catch, the file is sent to the printer and a proof is prepared on paper.
-The review of THIS document is known as proofreading.
+The review of THIS hard-copy printed document is known as proofreading.
 We strongly recommend this step as the author is responsible for the cost of printing once they have approved the proof.
 Typically we review a print proof with a red pen in hand, and make very visible marks on all of the picky little details that the human eye just does not catch on a computer screen.

 We accept MS Word files, PDFs, WordPerfect files, rich text files, printed manuscripts and handwritten notes!
 It is best to keep your documents as simple as possible – please do not put in extra spaces or use tabs to indent paragraphs or quotes.
 You will save time and money if you send a completely basic file to us as we must ‘strip’ your computer file of all of its formatting before we design the book’s layout.